SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Lord Kelvin (1824-1907).
-English engineer and physicist William Thomson, 1st Baron Kelvin, better known as Lord Kelvin.
-Co-discoverer in 1852 of the Joule-Thomson effect, Kelvin proposed the existence of absolute zero in 1848 and the use of an absolute temperature scale (the Kelvin scale).
-Knighted (1866) for his work on Atlantic telegraph cable signals and galvanometers, he was made Baron Kelvin (1892), President of the Royal Society (1890-95), President of the Institution of Electrical Engineers (1874, 1889, 1907) and appointed to the Order of Merit (1902).
+William Thomson (1824-1907), British physicist, better known as Lord Kelvin.
+Co-discoverer in 1852 of the Joule-Thomson effect, he proposed the existence of absolute zero in 1848 and the use of an absolute temperature scale (the Kelvin scale).
+In 1866 he was knighted for his work on Atlantic telegraph cable signals and galvanometers.
+He was made Baron Kelvin in 1892.
+He was President of the Royal Society (1890-95) and also appointed to the Order of Merit (1902).
+He was President of the Institution of Electrical Engineers in 1874, 1889 and 1907.
+Portrait from 'History of the Institution of Electrical Engineers 1871-1931' (Appleyard, 1939).